Behind the horizon

 20 m x 3cm

-This project begins with a childhood memory.
-I was sitting on the beach and held a ruler in front of me, parallel to the horizon.
-It was said that the earth is round and I wanted to check if that was true.
-But my ruler turned out to be too short or the earth not round enough.
+“I am sitting on the beach and I keep a yardstick in front of me, parallel with the horizon.
+They say that the Earth is round and I want to verify if this is true.
+But my yardstick appears to be too short or the earth not round enough.”

+Starting from a childhood memory, Behind The Horizon wants to visualize Earth’s curvature.
+It is an attempt to look behind the horizon.
+Not with a yardstick, but with a huge tube with a length of 10.832 km.
+This tube was carried by 310 volunteers at the Belgian Coast on the 14th of May 2010.
 The middle of this tube is resting on the ground.
-Five km to the left and 5 km to the right of this center point, the tube is already 229 cm removed from the earth’s surface.
+Five km to the left and 5 km to the right of this center point, the tube is already 229 cm away from the earth’s surface.
 A straight tube hanging above a convex Earth.
 A clearly visible and comprehensible image of the bending of the Earth.

 The result of this experiment is a photograph of 20 meters long and 3 cm high: a collage of 1805 photographs (scale 1/505) which shows a tube with a length of 10,832 km carried by 310 people at the tide line of the Belgian coast.